simonisHereHelp/mapron_booth/README.md

 - **Features:**
   - Touchscreen + Keyboard + WiFi Guest
   - Local printer (for printing Route Map)
+  - Pilot stage: codes and .env in local, physical lockup when not in use, subject to remote lockup too

 ## Input: by D31 Assoc